ddasilva64/ETLPPT23001esp/projects/docs/ux_customers_demography.md

 #### Europe

-**_Warnings!_**:
+##### Important Notices and Information

+**_Warnings:_**

-- Today, Europe is at war again.
-There are three countries involved: the Russian Federation, Belarus, and Ukraine.
+- Currently, Europe is experiencing another conflict.
+The countries involved are the Russian Federation, Belarus, and Ukraine.
 - The total population of Europe (excluding countries at war) is 548,836,669 people.
-- The current **_Adventure Works Cycles, Inc._** market in Europe has a population of 217,896,925 people.
+- The current market for **_Adventure Works Cycles, Inc._** in Europe comprises a population of 217,896,925 people.
-- **_Adventure Works Cycles, Inc._** decides to expand markets to all the countries of Europe (except for the three countries indicated before).
+- **_Adventure Works Cycles, Inc._** has decided to expand its markets to all countries in Europe (except for the three countries mentioned earlier).
-- **_Adventure Works Cycles, Inc._** decides to adopt additive manufacturing for 100% of its products in a three-year plan.
+- **_Adventure Works Cycles, Inc._** has also decided to adopt additive manufacturing for 100% of its products in a three-year plan.
-- This will make it possible to manufacture according to the needs of very few people or just one, absolutely placing the customer at the center.
+- This strategic move will enable manufacturing tailored to the needs of even very few individuals or just one person, placing the customer at the forefront.
-- These measures will make marginal costs and fixed costs such as storage disappear.
+- These measures will lead to the elimination of marginal costs and fixed expenses, such as storage costs.
-- As already mentioned, a usage and subscription spending model will be implemented that will eliminate the need for structural costs of the sales subsystem.
-These new business models should account for 80% of the business in the 3 years indicated.
+- As previously mentioned, a usage-based and subscription spending model will be implemented, rendering the structural costs of the sales subsystem unnecessary.
+These new business models are expected to account for 80% of the business within the indicated three-year timeframe.
-- Finally, it is decided that **_Adventure Works Cycles, Inc._** must be a data-driven company and must have software at its core.
+- Ultimately, **_Adventure Works Cycles, Inc._** has resolved to become a data-driven company with software at its core.

-Atending to population (only) we have:
+Considering the population alone:

 548,836,669 / 217,896,925 = 2.518790336302359 ~ 2.52